Battle of Princeton

 As the son and grandson of ministers, John Hancock was destined for the ministry.
 His life took an abrupt?

-John (Jack) Laurens served as an aide-de-camp to George Washington during the American Revolution, becoming?
+John (Jack) Laurens served as an aide-de-camp to George Washington during the American Revolution, becoming a devoted member of Washington's "military family".

 A towering figure in American legal history, John Marshall served as chief justice of the United States?